-In addition to these disclosure and bill of sale requirements, Florida imposes some very tough standards on agent compensation, disclosure and conduct.
+In addition to these disclosures and bill of sale requirements, Florida imposes some very tough standards on agent compensation, disclosure, and conduct.
 Under Florida law, “dual agent” means a person who knowingly agrees with the buyer and seller of a horse, either individually or jointly, to act in a fiduciary capacity on behalf of both in exchange for compensation.
 As a practical matter, acting as a fiduciary is the same as acting as an agent.
-Frequently in horse sales it means handling purchase money or sales proceeds, making determinations of soundness or suitability, negotiating sale terms, etc. If you act as a dual agent in a horse sale, you must inform and obtain the written consent of both the buyer and seller.
+Frequently in horse sales, it means handling purchase money or sales proceeds, making determinations of soundness or suitability, negotiating sale terms, etc. If you act as a dual agent in a horse sale, you must inform and obtain the written consent of both the buyer and seller.
 If you are a trainer and have a client with a horse for sale and you think it would be a suitable horse for another client, you should have the written consent of each of these people if you are going to have any involvement in the sale.
 This written consent is required regardless of whether you take a commission!

 Regarding commissions, the FAC states:

 “No person acting as an agent for a Purchaser or an Owner, or acting as a dual agent, in a transaction involving the sale or purchase of a horse or any interest therein, may receive consideration, compensation, fees, a gratuity, or any other item of value in excess of five hundred dollars ($500), related directly or indirectly to such transaction, from an individual or entity, including any consignor involved in the transaction, other than the agent’s principal, unless: